Use this article to learn more about Penal Code 991 and how the Simmrin Law Group can help you handle a probable cause motion in a misdemeanor case.

 PC 991 Motions

-PC 991 allows lawyers to request that the court dismiss a misdemeanor charge.
+PC 991 allows a criminal defense lawyer to request that the court dismiss a misdemeanor charge.
 This motion is filed at an individual’s arraignment hearing.
 An arraignment hearing is the first hearing an individual attends after an arrest.

 A number of other things happen at an arraignment hearing in California.
-During this hearing:
+During this hearing, an individual learns about the charge(s) they are facing.
+After hearing the charges, the defendant must plead guilty, not guilty, or no contest.

-Individuals can only request permission to submit a probable cause motion if they plead not guilty.
+Individuals can only request permission to submit a motion to dismiss a misdemeanor if they plead not guilty.
 After making this motion, a judge has to consider the evidence associated with the case.
 The judge can then allow the motion to pass.
 In this case, an individual’s charges are dismissed.
 The court can also deny the motion, which allows the criminal trial to proceed.

 Individuals Allowed to File a PC 991 Motion

 Not everyone charged with a crime in California can file a PC 991 motion.
 This motion is only available to certain individuals charged with misdemeanors.
-These individuals can file a PC 991 motion if:
+These individuals can file a PC 991 motion if they were in custody before their arraignment hearing and entered a not guilty plea to the charges against them.

 Individuals who plead guilty or no contest cannot file a PC 991 motion.
 These motions are also not used in cases involving felony charges.
 As you can see, the uses of a PC 991 motion are somewhat limited.
 However, they do work to get some charges dismissed in California.